 License required.

 The owner or custodian of any dog or cat over four months of age shall obtain a license for the dog or cat as provided in this chapter.
-However, dogs and cats who reside at a licensed Boarding, Breeding, Training, Animal Rescue and Pet Sale Facility shall not require a license for each individual animal.
+However, fees for individual licenses for dogs and cats who reside at a licensed Boarding, Breeding, Training, Animal Rescue and Pet Sale Facility shall be waived.

 § 15-3.1.
 Boarding, Breeding, Training, Animal Rescue, and Pet Sale Facility License